RedHatGov/redhatgov.github.io/content/workshops/openshift_v3_5_101/lab8-cicd.md

 # CI/CD Defined
 In modern software projects many teams utilize the concept of Continuous Integration (CI) and Continuous Delivery (CD).
 By setting up a tool chain that continuously builds, tests, and stages software releases a team can ensure that their product can be reliably released at any time.
 OpenShift can be an enabler in the creation and management of this tool chain.

-In this lab we walk through creating a simple example of a CI/CD [pipeline][1] utlizing Jenkins, all running on top of OpenShift!
+In this lab we walk through creating a simple example of a CI/CD utlizing integrated Jenkins, all running on top of OpenShift!
 The Jenkins job will trigger OpenShift to build and deploy a test version of the application, validate that the deployment works, and then tag the test version into production.

 ## Create a new project
-Create a new project named “cicd”.
+Create a new project named “cicd-{YOUR#}”.

 {{< panel_group >}}

 {{% panel "CLI Steps" %}}

 ```
-$ oc new-project cicd
+$ oc new-project cicd-{YOUR#}
 ```
 {{% /panel %}}